 Vincennes was next assigned to the Home Squadron and placed under the command of Comdr.
 Franklin Buchanan, a distinguished officer destined to become the first Superintendant of the Naval Academy.
 She sailed to the West Indies and cruised off the Mexican coast protecting American interests until the summer of 1844.
 Though this duty proved relatively uneventful, Vincennes did rescue two grounded English brigs off the coast of Texas and received the thanks of the British government for this service.
 Buchanan was also ordered to prevent any attempted invasion by Mexico of the new Republic of Texas.
 Fortunately, this eventuality never materialized; and Vincennes returned to Hampton Roads on 15 August to enter dry dock.

 Decommissioned four days later, the ship was laid up more than a year before being reactivated on 3 November 1857.
-Assigned to the African Squadron, Vincennes patrolled along the coast of the "Dark Continent," doing hot, difficult, and exhausting duty in the suppression of the slave trade.
+Assigned to the African Squadron, Vincennes performed the hot, difficult, and exhausting duty in the suppression of the slave trade.
 She returned home in the spring of 1860, was decommissioned on 3 April, and placed in ordinary at the Boston Navy Yard.